 The judges rewarded Chan with 205.36 points for his free skate, and his 296.86 total was more than 41 points better than Reynolds, the silver medalist (255.77).
 Nam Nguyen moved up from fourth after the short to take the bronze with 240.60, narrowly edging out Nicolas Nadeau (238.22).

-Reynolds ran off three straight silver medals from 2012 to 2014 before injuries and skate boot troubles seemed to derail his path in the sport.
+Reynolds ran off with three straight silver medals from 2012 to 2014 before injuries and skate boot troubles seemed to derail his path in the sport.
 But after getting back on the podium with a bronze in Halifax a year ago, he returned to the silver-medal position again.

 “It’s great,” he said with a wide grin.
 “It’s a building season, so things have been going slowly upward and hopefully, it continues in that direction.”